Books Sandwiched In (BSI)

-- Since 2014 FFRPL has partnered with Rochester’s non-profit literary center, Writers & Books, to bring ‘Rochester Reads’ authors to Central Library for free readings/talks.
-Learn more here
+- From 2014-2022 FFRPL partnered with Rochester’s non-profit literary center, Writers & Books, to bring ‘Rochester Reads’ authors to Central Library for free readings/talks.

 Rochester Children’s Book Festival and Festival-To-Go

-- FFRPL has been a long-standing Fiscal Sponsor of the Rochester Children’s Book Festival (RCBF) which takes place annually on the first Saturday of November at Monroe Community College.
-Learn more here
+- FFRPL has been a long-standing Fiscal Sponsor of the Rochester Children’s Book Festival (RCBF) which historically has been held in November at Monroe Community College.